 This pack aims to support and supplement existing curriculum teaching materials and resources through snapshots of real people and their experience of war.
-It is intended to support student's critical thinking and personal reflection by developing an understanding of the issues and dilemmas facing people caught up in conflict.
+It is intended to support pupil's critical thinking and personal reflection by developing an understanding of the issues and dilemmas facing people caught up in conflict.

 Activities are divided into topics as they intentionally overlap subject areas to be truly cross curricular.
-The activities are not prescriptive allowing teachers to adapt them to the needs of their own students, or to use as a starting point for more in-depth work or research.
+The activities are not prescriptive allowing teachers to adapt them to the needs of their own pupils, or to use as a starting point for more in-depth work or research.
+By their nature, some topics are more suited to KS2 and all need to be treated sensitively with regard to the children's understanding.

-Students should be encouraged to consider their feelings about the different aspects of involvement and how they would have reacted and be involved.
-They should be given plenty of opportunities to discuss and reflect, using evidence from the resources, their research and discussions to support their opinions and conclusions.
+Pupils should be encouraged to consider their feelings about the different aspects of involvement and how they would have reacted and be involved.
+It may help for them to connect to one person's story; this could be one of the sculpture stories, a known historical figure or someone local to the school that they can research.
+They should be given plenty of opportunities to discuss and reflect, using evidence from the resources and their discussions to support their opinions and conclusions.
+Using a question grid such as the one below for each topic can help the children's thinking and research.